confusingbits/confusingbits.github.io/content/blog/yesod-docker-dev-container.md

 {
   "type": "blog",
   "author": "Corey Thompson",
-  "title": "Yesod Dev Container using Docker (Yesod Development on Windows)", "description": "How to setup a docker container for Yesod/Haskell development", "image": "images/article-covers/yesod.png",
+  "title": "Yesod Dev Container using Docker (on Windows)", "description": "How to setup a docker container for Yesod/Haskell development on Windows", "image": "images/article-covers/yesod.png",
   "draft": false,
   "published": "2020-08-29",